Updated October 2022

-But there are others good reasons to go green.
-Buildings that happily co-exist with nature are often cheaper to run—a major bonus for clients who want to save costs over the long-term, while staying true to their eco values.
+But there are other good reasons to go green.
+Buildings that happily co-exist with nature are often cheaper to run—a major bonus for clients who want to save costs over the long term, while staying true to their eco values.

 What are some of the hottest products on the market right now?
-Take a look at 4 trending ways to power up buildings with green energy.
+Take a look at four trending ways to power up buildings with green energy.

 1. Solar shingles and rooftop panels